sundarcodes/codesirpi/content/english/contact/_index.md

 draft: false
 ---

-We would like you to understand your need better and be better prepared when we talk with you.
+We would like you to understand your need better and be better prepaed when we talk with you.
 Appreciate if you take just couple of mins to fill up the form